chriscarlton5/wordpuzzles/README.md

-# WordPlay - Unlimited Wordle Clone
+# WordPuzzles - Unlimited Wordle Clone

 A React-based Wordle clone that lets you play unlimited times.
 Built with React, TypeScript, and Chakra UI.